 Since inception, we have incurred significant operating losses.
-Our net loss was \$29.9 million and \$28.2 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$444.6 million.
+Our net loss was \$25.3 million and \$29.9 million for the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$554.6 million.
 As noted below, we have identified conditions and events that raise substantial doubt about our ability to continue as a going concern.
-Through March 31, 2022, we have financed our operations through proceeds from equity offerings of our common stock, private placements of our preferred stock and borrowings under loan and security agreements.
-We have devoted substantially all of our financial resources and efforts to developing our platform, identifying potential product candidates and conducting preclinical and clinical trials.
+Through March 31, 2023, we have financed our operations through proceeds from equity offerings of our common stock, private placements of our since redeemed preferred stock and borrowings under loan and security agreements.
+We have devoted substantially all of our financial resources and efforts to developing our platform, identifying potential product candidates and conducting preclinical studies and clinical trials.
 We are in the early stages of developing our product candidates, and we have not completed the development of any product candidate.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-We anticipate that our expenses will increase substantially as we:
+We anticipate that our expenses will increase substantially as we, without limitation:

-- seek to initiate additional and larger clinical trials of our product candidates; - seek to enhance our platform and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - seek to establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - · maintain, expand and protect our intellectual property portfolio; and - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company.
+- · seek to initiate additional and larger clinical trials of our product candidates; - seek to enhance our platform and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - seek to establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - · maintain, expand and protect our intellectual property portfolio; and - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts, and to support our operations as a public company.

-In addition, we anticipate that our expenses will increase substantially if we experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+In addition, we anticipate that our expenses will increase substantially if we experience any delays or encounter any issues with any of the above, including but not limited to failed studies or trials, complex results, safety issues or other regulatory challenges.

 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, discovering additional product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling any products for which we may obtain regulatory approval.
+This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials of our product candidates, discovering additional product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling any products for which we may obtain regulatory approval.
 We are only in the preliminary stages of most of these activities.
-We may never succeed in these activities and, even if we do, may never generate revenue that is significant enough to achieve profitability.
+We may never succeed in these activities and, even if we do, we may never generate revenue that is significant enough to achieve profitability.